euge/express-lambda/README.md

 ```

 ## Development plan
+* Support for more of the express.js interface
-* Better error handling
+* Error handling
 * Support custom response headers
 * Support HTML and form inputs
 * Individually configurable lambda settings
 * More HTTP codes
-* Support for more of the express.js interface

 ## More Docs coming soon!